cookster9/django-htmx-tictactoe/README.md

 # What is this?

+Tic-tac-toe in browser, made with Django, HTMX, Tailwind.

 Years ago I flubbed an interview question that asked me to implement tictactoe in object oriented programming.
 Fast forward to now, I wanted to practice HTMX, so I figured I could take another crack at tictactoe and might as well make the game logic in an object oriented way to redeem myself.
 Along the way I found Tailwind CSS and took this chance to try that out too.
 So, simply a condensed way to practice Django, HTMX, OOP in Python, and Tailwind CSS.
 And why not practice making a decent readme :)

 # Install: